Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Abstract

 \section{Abstract}

-Evaluating the quality of generated text is a challenging task in natural language processing.
-This difficulty arises from the inherent complexity and diversity of text.
-Recently, OpenAI's ChatGPT, a powerful large language model (LLM), has garnered significant attention due to its impressive performance in various tasks.
-Therefore, we present this report to investigate the effectiveness of LLMs, especially ChatGPT, and explore ways to optimize their use in assessing text quality.
-We compared three kinds of reference-free evaluation methods based on ChatGPT or similar LLMs.
-The experimental results prove that ChatGPT is capable to evaluate text quality effectively from various perspectives without reference and demonstrates superior performance than most existing automatic metrics.
+Evaluating the quality of generated text is a challenging task in NLP, due to the inherent complexity and diversity of text.
+Recently, large language models (LLMs) have garnered significant attention due to their impressive performance in various tasks.
+Therefore, we present this paper to investigate the effectiveness of LLMs, especially ChatGPT, and explore ways to optimize their use in assessing text quality.
+We compared three kinds of reference-free evaluation methods.
+The experimental results prove that ChatGPT is capable of evaluating text quality effectively from various perspectives without reference and demonstrates superior performance than most existing automatic metrics.
 In particular, the Explicit Score, which utilizes ChatGPT to generate a numeric score measuring text quality, is the most effective and reliable method among the three exploited approaches.
-However, directly comparing the quality of two texts using ChatGPT may lead to suboptimal results.
-We hope this report will provide valuable insights into selecting appropriate methods for evaluating text quality with LLMs such as ChatGPT.
-We have released the used data\footnote{\url{https://github.com/MilkWhite/LLMs\_for\_Reference\_Free\_Text\_Quality\_Evaluation}}.
+However, directly comparing the quality of two texts may lead to suboptimal results.
+We believe this paper will provide valuable insights for evaluating text quality with LLMs and have released the used data\footnote{\url{https://github.com/MilkWhite/LLMs\_for\_Reference\_Free\_Text\_Quality\_Evaluation}}.